Planning interventions in a controlled pandemic: the COVID-19 case: Base model

-Some distinguishing features of the model are summarized in the following remarks. \begin{remark}[Heterogeneity of population in terms of fatality rate and risk exposure] At the country level, populations exhibit remarkable differences in their characteristic features.
-For instance, in terms of age distribution, overall health condition and daily contacts among individuals, which in turn depend on the country's customs and, more broadly, on its country's welfare.
-Heterogeneity in the population contact patterns may play a role in disease transmission, as it may favor a faster outbreak of the virus.
-Starting from available data, we were able to characterize the population by a joint distribution function $f_{r,a}$, and from it deriving distribution $f_{r, p}$.
-The last step was accomplished by exploiting data that relate death probability $p$ to the age $a$ of patients.
-Specific distributions $f_{r, p}$ for several countries were obtained from contacts patterns reported in \cite{Vespignani_contacts} and the case fatality rate from \cite{CFR2020} which are obtained for various age classes.
+{{References as \cite{acemoglu2020optimal,bhattacharyya2021modelling,britton2019mathematical,chowdhury2020dynamic,li2020epidemiological} explore SIR-like models with various extensions, including population heterogeneity, different compartments (such as susceptible, infected, immune, hospitalized, under intensive treatment, and deceased), and considerations of specific epidemics like COVID-19.
+They provide insights into such extended SIR models' dynamics and control measures.
+Unlike \cite{charpentier20}, our model does not distinguish between infected individuals who remain undetected and those who are detected, nor does it consider this distinction for those who recover.
+Nonetheless, our proposed model introduces several innovative features that can be summarized as follows.}} \begin{remark}[Heterogeneity of population in terms of fatality rate and risk exposure] At the country level, populations exhibit remarkable differences in their characteristic features.
+For instance, in terms of age distribution, overall health condition, and daily contacts among individuals, which in turn depend on the country's customs and, more broadly, on its welfare.
+Heterogeneity in the population contact patterns may play a role in disease transmission, as it may favor a faster virus outbreak.
+Starting from available data, we characterized the population by a joint distribution function $f_{r,a}$.
+We then used it to derive the distribution $f_{r, p}$.
+The last step was accomplished by exploiting data that relate death probability $p$ to the age $a$ of individuals.
+Specific distributions $f_{r, p}$ for several countries were obtained from contacts patterns reported in \cite{Vespignani_contacts} and the case fatality rate from \cite{CFR2020}, specified for various age classes.

+Few examples of distributions $f_{r,a}$, capturing the negative correlation between risk exposure and age for different countries, are depicted in Fig. \ref{fig:synthetic_populations}.
+We refer the readers to the Appendix for more details. \end{remark} {{The continuous model used in this study can be interpreted as a mean field approximation of an epidemic model that operates over a dynamic network \cite{pastor2015epidemic,newman2002spread,keeling2005networks}.
+According to this interpretation, the risk exposure parameter represents the average number of contacts (per time unit) an individual experiences with others over a fixed time window.
+Therefore it can be seen as the degree of the corresponding node within a network, in which nodes represent individuals, and the edges represent the contacts between them.
+Note that pairs of individuals establishing contacts are randomly selected, as for the configuration model.
+This approach allows us to understand the dynamics of epidemics in terms of the interactions between individuals in a network setting. }}